rtcpolk/Animatronic-Eyeball-Mechanism/README.md

 # Animatronic Eyeball Mechanism
-An animatronic eyeball mechanism that rotates a sphereical eyeball 360° (or more) around any axis.
+An animatronic eyeball mechanism that rotates a spherical eyeball 360° (or more) around any axis.
 Developed using ROS2 with microROS for the ESP32.

 ## Table of Contents